yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 It is crazy how we basically lived together and we have been dating for barely a month (of course it's temporary).
 Everyone including me would say it's a horrible idea, and so the fact that I did enjoy most part of it was...crazy too.
 It definitely still is different from actually moving together (I have some down time to do cleanings etc and I don't need to worry about the bills), but you do get to know each other really well this way.
 Now I do understand why moving together before marriage is deemed as a very serious thing to do in China.
 It really is less about sex.
 Essentially the distance (quite literally and metaphorically) becomes so close that if it's not for a long-term committed relationship (and the only form being marriage in China), there's no clear explanation for it.

-In our case, it's two traumatized people learning adulting and adapting to each other's existence, which is easier than I expected.
+In our case, it's two traumatized people learning adulting and adapting to each other's existence (and absence), which is easier than I expected.

 ---

-I did not open this document just to complain about relaitonship problems (to my boyfriend).
-That's senseless.
+I did not open this document just to complain about relaitonship problems (especially when I know my boyfriend will eventually read it, and he's a professional overthinker).
+That's just senseless.
 I started to write it so that I can capture my thoughts, especially things I struggled with.
-Each time I opened it, I editted what I wrote before (things I have addressed).
-Then it feels impossible to finish, since if I already know my concern, I would just address it.
+Each time I opened it, I editted what I wrote before (getting rid of things I have addressed).
+Then it feels impossible to finish, since if I already know my concern, I would just solve it.
 I finally gave up on the idea of compile a list of things that perfectly capture the time-being, and so these are just some fragments of time.

 Being with him gives me a lot of moment that I am in sync with my actual age emotionally.
 On this journey I traveled through time, and we met in a beautiful afternoon in July, when neither of us knew that we would be in love despite all of the doubts.

 I think most of the "questions" comes down to the fact that we should probably just enjoy the current moment, but we clearly want more than that (that's an understatement).
+We also don't know what we want.

 > Ich geh mit dir wohin du willst